Migration Architecture

 One Tool Can't Do Everything

 SQL Server replication was supposed to be our entire migration solution.
 It wasn't good at any single job.
-The moment we split the work—schema versioning, bulk transfer, continuous sync—everything became simpler and more reliable.
+The moment we split the work into schema versioning, bulk transfer, and continuous sync, everything became simpler and more reliable.

 Validation Catches Everything